fawazsammani/awesome-xai/README.md

 - Analyzing Multi-Head Self-Attention: Specialized Heads Do the Heavy Lifting, the Rest Can Be Pruned [[pdf]](https://arxiv.org/pdf/1905.09418.pdf) [[code]](https://github.com/lena-voita/the-story-of-heads)
 - Visualizing and Understanding Neural Machine Translation [[pdf]](https://aclanthology.org/P17-1106.pdf)
 - A Diagnostic Study of Explainability Techniques for Text Classification [[pdf]](https://arxiv.org/pdf/2009.13295.pdf) [[code]](https://github.com/copenlu/xai-benchmark)
+- A Survey of the State of Explainable AI for Natural Language Processing [[pdf]](https://arxiv.org/pdf/2010.00711.pdf)
 - Why use attention as explanation when we have saliency methods? [[pdf]](https://arxiv.org/pdf/2010.05607.pdf)
 - Attention is not Explanation [[pdf]](https://arxiv.org/pdf/1902.10186.pdf)
 - Attention is not not Explanation [[pdf]](https://arxiv.org/pdf/1908.04626.pdf)